On the Complexity of Learning Nash Equilibria: Introduction

+\item We introduce the Proving Game and establish that the adversary has a forced win, demonstrating that the Impossibility conjecture may be difficult to prove. \end{itemize}

-The rest of this paper is organized as follows: After preliminary definitions, in Section 3 we define the four types of Nash-convergent dynamics sketched in the introduction, and in Section 4 we prove that, for each of the dynamics of the first three types, if that dynamic were computable in polynomial time in the description of the underlying game, then a complexity class collapse would ensue.
-In Section 5 we focus on the most general dynamics of Type 4, and we prove a result implying that a collapse theorem like those in Section 3 cannot be proved for Type 4 in the black-box proof style.
+The rest of this paper is organized as follows: After preliminary definitions, in Section~\ref{sec: nash-convergent dynamics} we discuss the definition of Nash-convergence, and define the two types of Nash-convergent dynamics sketched in the introduction.
+In Section~\ref{sec: hardness} we prove complexity collapse results for them and for any Nash-convergent dynamic equipped with a Lyapunov function.
+In Section~\ref{sec: impossibility for uniform} we articulate the Impossibility Conjecture, and we prove a result suggesting that, in the black-box proof style of complexity proofs --- the main tool available for such quests ---, the Impossibility Conjecture cannot exist.
 Finally, in the last section we discuss the implications of these results and contemplate the way forward.